melshiD/call-me-back/README.md

 ## Acknowledgments

-Built with support from the AI Championship partners:
+Built with support from the AI Champion Ship partners:

 | Partner | Contribution |
 |---------|--------------|